UNINETTSigma2/documentation/code_development/guides/offloading-using-fortran.md

 ## Introduction

 In 2010 the ISO Standard Fortran 2008 introduced the `do concurrent` construct which allows to express loop-level parallelism.
+The current compilers support multicore parallel execution, but presently only NVIDIA offer a compiler that support offload to their GPUs.

 The NVIDIA HPC Fortran (Formerly PGI Fortran) supports using the `do concurrent` construct to offload to NVIDIA GPU accelerators.

 It provides a simple way of using accelerators without any extra libraries nor deviation from the standard language.
 No compiler